-Dr. Friedrich Dornbusch has been the head of the newly established Innovation Policy and Transfer Design unit since the beginning of the year.
-In our interview, Dr. Dornbusch gave us some insights into the main areas his unit's work focuses on, talked about its current research projects – and revealed what scientific work and Thai boxing have in common.
+Dr. Friedrich Dornbusch serves as head of the Innovation Policy and Transfer Design Unit, created in 2017.
+In our interview, Dr. Dornbusch gave us some insights into his unit's main areas of focus, talked about its current research projects – and explained what scientific research and Thai boxing have in common.

-Dear Dr. Dornbusch, you have been the head of the newly established “Innovation Policy and Transfer Design” unit since the beginning of the year.
+Dr. Dornbusch, you have served as head of the “Innovation Policy and Transfer Design” Unit since its creation in 2017.
 What key areas does your unit's work focus on, and how does this contribute to the Fraunhofer IMW's knowledge economy profile?

 At the core of our work is the analysis of transfer processes and structures in order to contribute to their improvement.
 A functioning knowledge exchange process that crosses the borders between organizations is one of the most important elements of successful innovation processes.
 Businesses, for example, depend on collaborations with public research institutions – like the Fraunhofer-Gesellschaft.
 We see it as our mission to develop ideas for and approaches to how this access can be made easier in a systematic way.
 We investigate questions like: How can the transfer of knowledge and technologies be organized?
 How is knowledge transferred from one stakeholder to another?
 What instruments and organizational structures are suitable for promoting this transfer?
 We often put ourselves in the shoes of the policy-makers, and evaluate and support innovation and science policy based funding instruments.
 We contribute the findings from our research to the further development of innovation and science policies.
 The areas we work in therefore meet our unit's strategic profile.
 Our unit also includes many colleagues who have been at the institute for a long time.
 The unit benefits from their knowledge and their successful projects.
 In addition, we also cooperate with other units in many projects, for instance with Annamaria Riemer, Lutz Maicher and Tobias Dauth and their respective teams.